 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
-This ensures that the work is done correctly using current installation best practices.
+Hiring a licensed solar installer is critical.
+This ensures that the work is done correctly using current best installation practices.
 Home solar energy contractors in Kentucky don't need to be licensed electricians or plumbers.
 However, a plumber or electrician licensed by the Commonwealth must be on the team to retain building permits and connect the system to meters and utility grids.

 Check TrustPilot, the Better Business Bureau (BBB), Google Reviews, and other review sites to see what past customers have to say about local solar installers.
 Detailed reviews on these platforms can help you assess a provider's integrity and customer service.
 Be wary of companies with few or mainly poor reviews.